Fireman's Insurance Company

 From: "Newark, the City of Industry" Published by the Newark Board of Trade 1912

-To the business acumen of a sagacious and far-seeing management is due the fact that on the northeast side of Newark's historic "Four Corners," loftier in architectural prominence than most of its neighboring associates, stands the 16 story fire proof office building of white marble and steel construction owned by the Firemen's Insurance Company of Newark.
+To the business acumen of a sagacious and far-seeing management is due the fact that on the northeast side of Newark's historic "Four Corners," loftier in architectural prominence than most of its neighboring associates, stands the 16 story fire proof office building of white marble and steel construction owned by the Fireman's Insurance Company of Newark.
 The second and third floors are used by the company, the floors above are rented for office purposes while the ground floor is occupied as stores.
 There are three passenger elevators and one for carrying freight.

 August 5, 1855, the historic period of the old Volunteer Fire Department, marks the exact time that the Firemen's Insurance Company of Newark was organized.
 It began operations on December 3rd of the same year, with a capital stock of $50,000, divided into shares of $10.00 each.
 Those shares had eager takers among the volunteer firemen, who comprised a large number of the leading citizens and business men of the city, and the student of municipal history will find that the first board of directors, 30 in number, was made up of volunteer firemen by a large majority.